 Wildlife Value: This tree is mildly resistant to damage by deer.
 Host plant for Banded Hairstreak, Edward's Hairstreak, Gray Hairstreak, White-M Hairstreak, Horace's Duskywing, Juvenal's Duskywing butterflies and many moths.
 Acorns are eaten by woodpeckers, blue jays, ducks, small mammals, wild turkeys, white-tailed deer, and black bears.

-Insects, Diseases and Other Plant Problems: Water oak is a weak-wooded tree that is susceptible to trunk cankers and rots, all of which makes in vulnerable to limb breakage from wind and winter snow/ice.
-Oaks in general are susceptible to a large number of diseases, including oak wilt, chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots and powdery mildew.
+Insects, Diseases and Other Plant Problems: Water oak is a weak-wooded tree that is susceptible to trunk cankers and rots, all of which makes invulnerable to limb breakage from wind and winter snow/ice.
+Oaks, in general, are susceptible to a large number of diseases, including, chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots and powdery mildew.
+This tree is highly susceptible to oak wilt.
 Potential insect pests include scale, oak skeletonizer, leaf miner, galls, oak lace bugs, borers, caterpillars and nut weevils.

 Consider Planting Instead: Quercus rubra